 Falling snow is beautiful; but when it’s over, it leaves you with quite a bit to clean up.
 You could spend hours shoveling it off your driveway and walkway.
 And depending on where you live, you could be doing this a few times a month — or even a week!
 It only takes one good snowfall to start considering alternatives.
 You could buy a snow plow or hire a plowing service — or you could invest in a snow melting system that would remove the snow as it’s falling, eliminating the need to ever shovel or plow again!

-As more and more homeowners learn about the benefits of a snow melting system, they become enlightened about how it works and how much it costs.
-Below are five things that most homeowners don’t know about a snow melting system.
+As more and more homeowners learn about the benefits of a snow melting system, they become enlightened about how it works to melt snow and ice and how much it costs.
+Below are five things that most homeowners don’t know about a heating system.

 1. It’s affordable.